Tennessee supports D.C. Safe and Beautiful mission

-U.S. Army Sgt.
-Alan Bull with the Tennessee National Guard, poses for a picture with a woman he assisted after a vigil while providing critical site security in support of Joint Task Force - District of Columbia in Washington, D.C., Sept.
-14, 2025.
+U.S. Army Staff Sgt.
+Rachel Johnson, with the Tennessee National Guard, smiles while retrieving essential gear at Joint Base Anacostia-Bolling in Washington, D.C., Sept.
+16, 2025.
 About 2,300 National Guard members are supporting the D.C.
 Safe and Beautiful mission providing critical support to the D.C.
 Metropolitan Police Department in ensuring the safety of all who live, work and visit the District.
 (U.S. Army National Guard photo by Sgt.
 Kalina Hyche)

 |Date Taken: